Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Layers/BrowseWfsLayers/readme.md

 ## Use case

 Many GIS scenarios involve accessing a service and discovering which layers should be displayed.
 For example, a feature service for a city might have layers representing roads, land masses, building footprints, parks, and facilities.
 A user may choose to only show the road network and parks for a park accessibility analysis.

 ## How to use the sample

-A list of layers in the WFS service will be shown.
-Select a layer to display.
+Click 'Choose a layer' to select a layer to display.

 Some WFS services return coordinates in X,Y order, while others return coordinates in lat/long (Y,X) order.
 If you don't see features rendered or you see features in the wrong location, use the checkbox to change the coordinate order and reload.